ZHAW-certAInty/pipeline-documentation/docs/developer-guide/welcome.md

 # Welcome

+## MLOps pipeline

+The MLOps pipeline is currently developed and maintained on the [GitHub repository](https://github.com/ZHAW-certAInty/toolbox/tree/pipeline/bily) of the certAInty project.

-## CI/CD Pipeline
+## CI/CD

-The CI/CD pipeline is set up using [GitHub Actions](github_actions).
-The pipeline is triggered by a push to the pipeline branch.
-The pipeline consists of the following steps:
+CI/CD is implemented using [GitHub Actions](github_actions).
+The pipeline is triggered by a push to the `pipeline` branch and consists of the following steps:

 - **Entrypoint**: The pipeline is triggered by a push to the pipeline branch.
 - **Pushing the Model to DGX**: The model is pushed to the DGX server.